Your Guide to the Socket Bone Graft Procedure

 The long-term success of a dental implant is directly tied to the health of the surrounding alveolar bone.
 This isn’t just about having enough bone; it’s about having bone of sufficient quality and quantity to support the implant for years to come.
 A strong, dense bony architecture is what allows an implant to achieve primary stability upon placement, which is the critical first step for successful osseointegration.
 Without a solid foundation, you risk implant movement, poor integration, and an unappealing final aesthetic.
 The quality and quantity of the alveolar bone dictate everything from the implant’s position to the final soft tissue contours.
 By preserving this bone through grafting, you are not just preparing a site; you are actively engineering a more predictable and durable outcome for your patient.

-What Happens to Bone After an Extraction?
+What Really Happens to Bone After an Extraction?

 When a tooth is removed, the body immediately begins a remodeling process that isn’t always favorable for future implants.
 The alveolar ridge, which once supported the tooth, undergoes significant changes in both height and width.
 This resorption process starts within the first few months and can result in a substantial loss of bone volume, creating a collapsed or “dished-out” appearance in the ridge.
 This happens because the jawbone is no longer receiving the functional stimulation it needs from chewing forces transmitted through the tooth root.
 Without that mechanical input, the body’s natural response is to resorb the unused bone.
 This bone resorption can create a knife-edge ridge that is too thin for a standard implant, forcing you to perform more extensive grafting later on.
 Socket grafting at the time of extraction effectively halts this process.